 Land Surface Dynamics

-In this seminar we cover most aspects of remote sensing based assessment of Land Surface Dynamics.
+In this seminar, we cover most aspects of remote sensing based assessment of Land Surface Dynamics.
 Topics such as snow cover dynamics, water body dynamics, forest cover and further vegetation dynamics, urbanization dynamics, coastal dynamics, or dynamics of geophysical parameters such as land surface temperature or selected indices will be addressed.
-In this contexs we look at opportunities arising from optical-, multi-spectral- and radar sensors, as well as thermal imagery.
-Data availability and access, as well as typical software tools for the handling of multispectral data or time series analyses will be addressed as well.
-The course will consist of a theoretical part and a practical part, where the theory consists of a seminar (written seimnar and presentation on a topic to be chosen from a list of available topics), and where the practical will consist of data processing examples.
+In this contexts we look at opportunities arising from optical-, multi-spectral- and radar sensors, as well as thermal imagery.
+Data availability and access, as well as typical software tools for the handling of multispectral data or time-series analyses will be addressed as well.
+The course will consist of a theoretical part and a practical part, where the theory consists of a seminar (written seminar and presentation on a topic to be chosen from a list of available topics), and where the practical will consist of data processing examples.

 General Course News and Updates